ncsa/containers-on-bw/_episodes/01-containers.md

 - "Not all container solutions are suited for HPC."
 ---

-## Software dependencies, Reproducibility, and all that jazz

-Before we dive deep into the lesson, let's first discuss *why* we even need software containers or anything like that?
-Can't we just `make install` everything from source?
-An honest answer to this question depends on what we are actually trying to achieve.
-Without going into too much detail, issues usually arise when there is a need to:

-1. Work with multiple operating systems (Windows, macOS, Linux), or flavors thereof (Ubuntu, Fedora, SUSE, ...)
-2. Install conflicting dependencies of an application,
-3. Use verified ("certified") software stack,
-4. Make sure that one can repeat the work and obtain the same results
+Let us begin the lesson with a discussion of _why_ we need software containers in HPC.
+What problems do they solve?
+Can't we `make install` ("build") everything from source?
+Can't we use virtual machines to solve all of our troubles?
+What are the differences between these solutions and which one is right for me?
+To answer these questions, we need to take a closer look at the challenges we are trying to address and specifics of the above solutions.
+So, let's get started!

   - Updated dependencies / software
   - Human factor